trema/GEC13/packetin_dumper/packetin_dumper.md

 <!SLIDE small>
 # Network Configuration File ###################################################

-* Simple and easy test environment
+* Simple and easy to configure test environment
 * You can specify and construct any arbitrary network by just writing configurations in DSL
 * Also you can send test packet by one simple command